actionprojecteu/dmptool-api/README.md

  		- Status code: 200
  - **Test**: some test routes that will be deleted in the future.

-### Models.py
+## Database Model

-[models.py](application/models.py) contains the model for the tables of the sql database.
+The [models.py](application/models.py) file contains the model for the tables of the sql database.
 As you can see in the image, the differents tables of the database are:
 <p align="center">  <img src="https://i.ibb.co/PhP74N9/Modelsqlite.png">  </p>

  - **user**: table of the users of the api.